asu-trans-ai-lab/TAPLite/README.md

 # TAPLite

 TAPLite is a lightweight traffic assignment engine for networks encoded in GMNS.
+It features a special implementation of the Frank-Wofle algorithm that traces paths for each valid OD pair.

 ## Quick Start

 ### Installation
+TAPLite is available on [PyPI](https://pypi.org/project/taplite/).

 ```bash
 pip install taplite
 ```